 Still, at the end of the day, what matters most is the results they achieve for their clients.
 You need to work with a FINRA arbitration lawyer who has a proven track record of successfully obtaining financial recovery for clients.

 Before making the final decision to work with an attorney, do not hesitate to ask about their past success.
-A securities fraud attorney with a proven record of successful outcomes in FINRA arbitration cases will be able to show you real world examples of actual client recoveries.
-We encourage you a sampling of our firm’s case results here.
+A securities fraud attorney with a proven record of successful outcomes in FINRA arbitration cases will be able to show you real-world examples of actual client recoveries.
+We encourage you to review a sampling of our firm’s case results here.

 5. Is the attorney honest with me about the prospects of my case?

-Not every case involving significant investment loses also involves negligence or fraud.
+Not every case involving significant investment losses also involves negligence or fraud.
 Indeed, investors often believe that their advisor may have acted fraudulently or negligently, but the facts prove otherwise.
-An ethical FINRA arbitration attorney will give you honest advise as to whether you have a viable case.
+An ethical FINRA arbitration attorney will give you honest advice as to whether you have a viable case.

 Would you want to work with a lawyer who tells you everything that you want to hear, simply in order to get hired?
 Of course not.
 This is a path to working with a FINRA attorney who will fail to deliver on the unrealistic promises that never should have been made in the first place.

 Qualified and reputable stockbroker fraud attorneys will always be honest with you.
 This means ensuring that you always receive a fair and accurate assessment of your claim, your legal options, and what you can expect from the FINRA arbitration process.

 6. Is the attorney passionate about their work?